Paternal care: Evolutionary Perspectives on Paternal Care in Primates

-The Mating Effort hypothesis: Males provide care for infants in order to increase mating opportunities with females.
-This means that males are more likely to engage in affiliative behaviours with the infant in the presence of the mother as a form of male mating effort in order to enhance future reproductive success.
-This theory is independent of genetics and evolved independent of paternity.
+The mating effort hypothesis suggests that males provide infant care so as to increase their mating opportunities with females.
+Males are more likely to engage in affiliative behaviors with infants in the presence of the mother, which enhances the male's future reproductive success.
+This hypothesis does not require that the infant is biologically the offspring of the male caregiver.